Skyglow: Snowglow

+Snow significantly amplifies, as snowglow, environmental light, such as skyglow and furthermore increases skyglow it self.
+In areas without artificial light snowglow does not occur when it is cloudy, lacking the celestial light to reflect.
+When there are no clouds, and particularly when there is the Moon in the sky, snowglow can significantly illuminate the environment and the sky.
+When there is artificial light, particularly near urban areas, snowglow can be twice as bright as the full Moon, creating not only an urban lightdome, but a very much light polluted environment harmfully disrupting the environment and its inhabitants.

 Mechanism

 There are two kinds of light scattering that lead to sky glow: scattering from molecules such as N_{2} and O_{2} (called Rayleigh scattering), and that from aerosols, described by Mie theory.
 Rayleigh scattering is much stronger for short-wavelength (blue) light, while scattering from aerosols is less affected by wavelength.
 Rayleigh scattering makes the sky appear blue in the daytime; the more aerosols there are, the less blue or whiter the sky appears.
 In many areas, most particularly in urban areas, aerosol scattering dominates, due to the heavy aerosol loading caused by modern industrial activity, power generation, farming and transportation.

 Despite the strong wavelength dependence of Rayleigh scattering, its effect on sky glow for real light sources is small.
 Though the shorter wavelengths suffer increased scattering, this increased scattering also gives rise to increased extinction: the effects approximately balance when the observation point is near the light source.